rach-db/networkwalks-B082-week2-Phase1-2/README.md

 - Learned how email addresses can be associated with a domain through search-based transforms.
 - Learned how relationships between entities can be represented visually in Maltego.
 - Understood that publicly available information can contribute to an organization's visible attack surface.
+- Learned how search-engine-based transforms can reveal publicly indexed information related to a domain.
+- Learned that OSINT results should be validated before assuming that a discovered resource is owned or controlled by the target.

 **Network Scanning**
 - Learned how Zenmap provides a graphical interface for Nmap.